TuPappi69/hello-world-/README.md

   Wild but amazing

-I am learning to work with the new technology and how to make editing work on my own
+I am learning to work with the new technology,

+and how to make editing work on my own